mshivakrishna225/socialdistancing/README.md

 # socialdistancing
-run the code sequentially.
+#Run the code sequentially.
-feed the model with input sample vedio of containing the pedestrains.
+#Feed the model with input sample vedio of containing the pedestrains.